Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Experiments

 where $S_i$ is the score difference in ${\rm{R}}_i$, $N_{ai}$ and $N_{ni}$ are the numbers of abnormal and normal samples in ${\rm{R}}_i$, $s_j$ is the anomaly score of a sample.
-The score differences reflect the ability to distinguish between normal and abnormal data.
-We then use the Area Under Receiver Operating Characteristic Curve (AUC-ROC) to evaluate the model performances.
-The AE and SG-AE share the same Adam optimizer, learning rate, and fully connected networks.
+Note that the scores of these models are calculated in different ways, thus we mainly compare the trends of the score differences during training, which reflect the capability of the model to learn the disparities between normal and abnormal data.
+We also use the Area Under Receiver Operating Characteristic Curve (AUC-ROC) to evaluate the model performances.
+In terms of model settings, AE and SG-AE share the same Adam optimizer, learning rate, and fully connected networks.
 The layer sizes are set as 20 for the one-dimensional dataset and (64, 20) for the two-dimensional datasets.
 The scoring network in SG-AE is also a fully connected network with layer size (20, 1).
 The RDP keeps the originally proposed settings.
 The batch size and the training epoch are 1024 and 100, respectively.

 \textbf{Results analysis}.
 As shown in Figure~\ref{fig:simulation}, for AE, the score differences decrease during training, suggesting that AE attempts to reconstruct the abnormal data.
-The continuous decrease of score differences $S_1$ and $S_2$ mean that AE starts to fail in distinguishing the normal and abnormal data in the transition field.
+The continuous decrease of score differences $S_1$ and $S_2$ means that AE starts to fail in distinguishing the normal and abnormal data in the transition field.
 For RDP, it uses a boosting process to filter anomalies and the iteration size is set as 8, thus the curves of score difference are jagged and the total epochs are 800.
 The changes of $S_1$ and $S_2$ are not obvious.
 For SG-AE, the score difference in each field is increasing during training, suggesting that the model reacts differently to normal and abnormal data.
 Specifically, the abnormal data are guided to obtain a larger anomaly score, while the normal data to a smaller anomaly score.
 More important, as expected, the increase of $S_1$ and $S_2$ indicates the improvement of the detection ability of the model in the transition field.
 Moreover, the SG-AE achieves the best AUC-ROC performances in the three datasets.
 The results demonstrate the effectiveness of the scoring network.